Q: What is University College?

 Q: Where is University College located?

 A: The Dean’s Suite is located in the University College building, which is #430 on the campus map.
 The Department of First-Year and Transition Studies is also located in building #430.
-The Department of Leadership and Integrative Studies is located in the Library, which is #385 on the campus map, and the Michael A. Leven School of Culinary Sustainability and Hospitality is located in the Prillaman Health Sciences building, which is #520 on the map.
-The Center for Student Leadership is headquartered in the Carmichael Student Center, which is #395 on the map, but it also has offices in the University Village 6000 building and Willingham Hall, Orientation and Transition Programs is also located in the Student Center, and the Advising Office for New, Exploratory, and Students in Transition is located in Willingham Hall, which is #420.
+The Department of Leadership and Integrative Studies is located in the Library, which is #385 on the campus map, and the Department of Culinary Sustainability and Hospitality is located in the Prillaman Health Sciences building, which is #520 on the map.
+Orientation and Transition Programs is located in the Student Center, and University College Advising Services (UCAS) is located in Willingham Hall, which is #420.